DataScienceUP/tensorflow-facialexpr-recognition/README.md

 All code is commented by line and consist in several parts, you have to follow the next recommendations in order to run it:

 - It needs the first original data from the competition https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data
-- You have to follow the relabeling from microsoft FER2013 plus, https://github.com/microsoft/FERPlus
+- You have to follow the relabeling from microsoft FER2013 plus, https://github.com/microsoft/FERPlus, reanotations script is the same as microsofts!.
+- Parse and preprocess the data in such a way that you have a list of dictionaries.
+- Train with landmarks or without them, download the lardmark model from `shape_predictor_68_face_landmarks.dat`

 ## S